novasamatech/parity-signer/docs/src/about/FAQ.md

 ### Should I use Signer?

-Signer is optimised for the highest security requirements.
+Signer is optimized for the highest security requirements.
 If you already manage many accounts on multiple networks, Signer is great for you.
 If you have little experience with blockchain networks but still want good security affordances, you might find the learning curve steep.
-We strive to make Signer as intuitive as possible; get in touch via [signer@parity.io](mailto:signer@parity.io) or [GitHub Issues](https://github.com/paritytech/parity-signer/issues) if you can help us get there!
+We strive to make Signer as intuitive as possible; get in touch via [<signer@parity.io>](mailto:signer@parity.io) or [GitHub Issues](https://github.com/paritytech/parity-signer/issues) if you can help us get there!

 ### How does an offline device communicate with the outside world?